Skip to content

 \[ -h\frac{dU}{dt} = k\frac{\partial H}{\partial \beta} - \frac{1}{\beta} \sum_{j} \frac{\partial H}{\partial X_{j}}X_{j} \]

-For the weight-momentum brackets let us note that:
+For the weight–momentum brackets, we note that:

 \[ \frac{\partial H}{\partial Y_{i}} = \frac{\partial H}{\partial X_{i}} \frac{\partial X_{i}}{\partial Y_{i}} = \frac{1}{\beta} \frac{\partial H}{\partial X_{i}} \]